vol7/kalend/README.md

 ## Storybook Support

-Storybook is used for visualization while imporving Calend.
+Storybook is used for visualization while improving Calend.
 It can be used by running `npm run storybook` from the root of the project.
 Not all controls are fully supported so far.